Early 'Morestone' Toys

 All-metal model, bicycle and rider (one casting) centrally rivetted through ice cream box to separate lid

-Bicycle always black, rider varied, usually with black trousers and white jacket, and trim on face & hands
+Bicycle always black, rider had black trousers and white or black jacket, with trim on face & hands

-Ice Cream box white, cream or pink, lid green or red, umw, crimped axles
+Ice Cream box white, cream, pink, beige, or blue, lid red or green, umw, crimped axles

 Tandem Bicycle with Sidecar